lawrencecpaulson/lawrencecpaulson.github.io/_posts/2024-08-21-Probabilistic_Example.md

 Many are the pitfalls awaiting anybody trying to formalise a proof, but the worst are appeals to intuition.
-These are typically a sign that the author can't be bothered to outline a calculation or argument, perhaps because the claim is obvious (to them and maybe not to you).
+These are typically a sign that the author can't be bothered to outline a calculation or argument.
+Perhaps the claim is obvious (to them, not to you).
 Probabilistic claims, say about drawing coloured balls from a sack, may look particularly dubious.
-But as [Paul Erdős](https://www.scientificamerican.com/article/this-nomadic-eccentric-was-the-most-prolific-mathematician-in-history/) has shown, such arguments are both powerful and absolutely rigorous.
+But as [Paul Erdős](https://www.scientificamerican.com/article/this-nomadic-eccentric-was-the-most-prolific-mathematician-in-history/) has shown, such arguments can yield short, intuitive proofs that are absolutely rigorous.
 To formalise them simply requires a bit of measure theory boilerplate.

 ### A simple example